Welcome to Burneside Amateur Theatrical Society

 Burneside Amateur Theatrical Society (BATS) performed its first pantomime in the Bryce Institute at Burneside in January 1975.

 Since then, there has been an uninterrupted run of 45 pantomimes!

-In recent years, the Society has branched out into plays and musical events, ranging from Wyrd Sisters to Dracula to Showstoppers to Last Tango in Little Grimley!
+The Society also produces plays and musical events, ranging from Dracula to Showstoppers to The Ladykillers!

 Membership for is £10 for Acting Members for each production.
 This is due payable at first rehearsal for each show.
 There are reduced rates for Non-Acting Members and Friends of BATS.